-1. Use networking sites legally and appropriately.
+- 1. Use networking sites legally and appropriately.
 Consider your personal obligation as a citizen of the university.
-Use proper conduct in your posts regarding the university and your colleagues/fellow students.

-2. Consider the use of a student, staff or faculty member to monitor any departmental social pages.
-All parties need to understand the guidelines presented.

-3. Remember, you cannot ensure who does and does not have access to your information.
-Any text or photo placed online is available to anyone in the world - even if you limit access to your site.

-4. Information that you post online may continue to stay on the World Wide Web even after you erase or delete that information from your profiles or blog.
-Do not post anything that could reflect negatively on you, your family, your friends, and the university.

-5. Do not post any confidential or sensitive information online.

-6. By agreeing to the terms of use, online communities have your permission to republish your content worldwide and share information with advertisers, third parties, law enforcement, and others.

-7. You are legally responsible for your posts on the social networking sites.
-Be discreet, respectful, and as accurate/factual as you can be in any comments or content you posted online.

-8. Potential employers, admissions officers, and scholarship committees often search social networking sites to screen candidates.
+Use proper conduct in your posts regarding the university and your colleagues/fellow students. - 2.
+Consider the use of a student, staff or faculty member to monitor any departmental social pages.
+All parties need to understand the guidelines presented. - 3.
+Remember, you cannot ensure who does and does not have access to your information.
+Any text or photo placed online is available to anyone in the world even if you limit access to your site. - 4.
+Information that you post online may continue to stay on the World Wide Web even after you erase or delete that information from your profiles or blog.
+Do not post anything that could reflect negatively on you, your family, your friends, and the university. - 5.
+Do not post any confidential or sensitive information online. - 6.
+By agreeing to the terms of use, online communities have your permission to republish your content worldwide and share information with advertisers, third parties, law enforcement, and others. - 7.
+You are legally responsible for your posts on the social networking sites.
+Be discreet, respectful, and as accurate/factual as you can be in any comments or content you posted online. - 8.
+Potential employers, admissions officers, and scholarship committees often search social networking sites to screen candidates.
 Your profile will be a part of how others know you.

+STUDENT ADVOCACY, RIGHTS AND CONDUCT (SARC)

+Student Advocacy, Rights and Conduct (SARC) is responsible for upholding the integrity and purpose of the university through the fair and consistent application of policies and procedures to students' behavior to ensure a community that respects the dignity and right of all persons to reach their highest potential.
+SARC delivers programs and services in order to promote student safety and success, the pursuit of knowledge, respect for self and others, global citizenship, personal accountability and integrity, and ethical development.
+More about SARC can be found here: Student Advocacy, Rights & Conduct - Student Affairs - News | UAB The UAB student conduct code may be accessed online: Student Code (uab.edu).

+STUDENT HEALTH SERVICES

+The University provides prevention, counseling, and treatment services to students through Student Health Services located at 1714 9th Avenue South.
+The clinic is open from 8:00 a.m. - 5:00 p.m.
+Monday - Thursday; 9:00 a.m. - 5:00 p.m.
+Friday, but is closed between noon and 1:00 p.m. daily.
+Detailed information about services and operating practices is located on the SHS website at www.uab.edu/studenthealth.
+Appointments may be scheduled by calling 205-934-3580.